Welcome to UC Berkeley's College of Letters and Science!

 - Before Golden Bear Advising, you may access our Virtual Front Desk to ask basic academic questions.

-- During Golden Bear Advising, you will have an assigned L&S College Adviser to guide you throughout the course.
+- During Golden Bear Advising, freshmen will have an assigned L&S College Adviser to guide you throughout the course.
 You will be able to contact this adviser with questions.
+Transfer students will work with a major adviser in their intended major throughout GBA.

 - After Golden Bear Advising, you may make an appointment with an L&S College Adviser.
 At this point, you should see which advisers are in your L&S Advising Neighborhood.